bp-ouhaha/EcoForest-modbus-registers/README.md

 Out of personal experience:
 - avoid using UART0 (GPIO0 and GPIO1) - even with logger/baudrate: 0.
 - I've tested it with ESP32-WROOM-32U, ESP8266 (Wemos D1), it works :-)
+- on ESP8266, the RAM usage gets relatively high, which makes it harder to do updates OTA!
+I switched to ESP32 for this reason.

 Other external references: